 Couples are entering the Epiphany stage when they can closely examine how the affair occurred.
 An epiphany is an experience of sudden and striking realization.

-An epiphany becomes apparent during an affair recovery intensive when the couple experiences an enlightening realization which allows the infidelity to be understood from a new and deeper perspective.
+An epiphany becomes apparent during an affair recovery intensive when the couple experiences an enlightening realization that allows the infidelity to be understood from a new and deeper perspective.

 In this next phase, the couple continues to be mindful of what is required to curb loneliness and re-establish trust and safety.
 The couple will spend time discussing their vulnerabilities.
 The Epiphany phase requires a careful examination of exactly how the marriage became vulnerable, and the part each partner played in their growing disconnection.